tonylixu/docker-compose/examples/zimbra/zimproxy/README.md

 * Zimbra Proxy Route Lookup Handler - This servlet handles queries for the user account route information (the server and port number where user account resides).

+### Architecture and Flow
+The following sequence explains the architecture and the login flow when an end client connects to Zimbra Proxy.
+1. End clients connect to Zimbra Proxy using HTTP[S]/POP[S]/IMAP[S] ports.
+2. Proxy will attmpt to contact a memcached server if available and with caching enabled to query the upstream route information.
+3. If the route info is present in memcached, then this will be a cache-hit and proxy connects to the corresponding Zimbra Mailbox server right away and initiates a web/mail proxy session.The Memcached componet stores the route information for the configured period of time.
+Zimbra proxy will use this route info instead of quering the Zimbra Proxy Route Lookup Handler.
+4. If the route information is not present in memcached, then this will be a cache-miss case, so Zimbra Proxy will proceed sending an HTTP request to an available Zimbra Proxy Route Lookup Handler/NLE (elected by Round-Robin), to look up the upstream mailbox server where this user account resides.
+5. ZImbra Proxy Route Lookup Handler locates the route info from LDAP for the account being accessed and returns this back to Zimbra Proxy.
+6. Zimbra Proxy uses this route information to connect to the corresponding Zimbra Mailbox server and initiates a web/mail proxy session.
+It will also cache this route information into a memcached server so that the next time this user logs in, the memcached server will have the upstream information available in its cache, and so Zimbra Proxy will not need to contact NLE.The end client is completely transparent to this and behaves as if it is connecting directly to Zimbra Mailbox server.